 Software as a service.
 It’s vital to how companies do business and have been for over a decade.
 But an effective SaaS product isn’t just about functionalities and customer service.
 They also have to deliver on data security and privacy for their customers.
 Without these assurances, there’s an inevitable credibility gap for your business.
 (Not to mention everything that comes along with data breaches and failures in compliance.)

 So where is a SaaS company to start when it comes to delivering data security and privacy?
-Meeting expectations isn’t some kind of one-off project for your SaaS marketing or legal teams.
+Meeting expectations isn’t some kind of one-off project for your SaaS marketing agency, your internal marketing or legal teams.
 It’s an ongoing business requirement.